Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Experiments

 \subsection{Comparison across Different Data Scales}

-To assess the effectiveness of UDS under varying batch selection fractions, we conduct experiments as shown in Figure~\ref{fig:data_fraction}, where the horizontal axis denotes the number of selected samples $K$ per batch and the vertical axis reports average accuracy.
+To assess the effectiveness of UDS under varying batch selection fractions, we conduct experiments as shown in Figure~\ref{fig:data_fraction}.
+We report the number of selected samples $K$ per batch versus average accuracy across baselines.

-While most methods improve with $K$, UDS's performance peaks at $K=4$, achieving the highest accuracy before gradually declines as additional, less informative samples are added.
+While most methods improve with $K$, UDS's performance peaks at $K=4$, achieving the highest accuracy before gradually declines as additional, less valuable samples are added.
 When $K=B=8$, all methods reduce to full-dataset fine-tuning.
-UDS consistently outperforms baselines, showing its ability to prioritize informative and diverse samples.
+UDS consistently outperforms baselines, showing its ability to prioritize valuable and diverse samples.
 At its peak, UDS even surpasses full-dataset fine-tuning, demonstrating that a small, well-curated subset can deliver both efficiency and accuracy.
 These results confirm that UDS effectively balances exploitation and exploration, yielding robust improvements under different selection budgets.